 Of the three models we’re looking at here, the iJoy Active 2.0 comes the closest to looking like an ordinary living room recliner.
 It has a simple, understated look that belies its true functionality.
 Honestly, unless you tell your guests it’s a massage chair, the odds are good that they’ll have no idea until they sit down in it!

-This is excellent in the sense that many of Human Touch’s designs, while attractive, appeal only to a narrow slice of the market.
+This is excellent in the sense that many Human Touch designs, while attractive, appeal only to a narrow slice of the market.
 Their chairs tend to look so unique that they’d appear out of place unless your home has a design aesthetic similar to the one each model is designed around.

 That’s not the case with Active 2.0, which has a much more universal appeal owing to its “ordinary furniture” look and feel.
 On the other hand, if you’re looking for something with a bit of flash and daring, this model won’t do anything for you.